-New licence agreements for post-secondary institutions on hold indefinitely
+New license agreements for post-secondary institutions on hold indefinitely

 Effective October 1, 2017, the Alberta government implemented a moratorium on licensing new post-secondary institutions to offer the HCA Provincial Curriculum.
 The moratorium remains in effect until further notice, to allow the government sufficient time to:

 - evaluate the workforce supply and demand, as well as clinical placement challenges and opportunities; and

 - plan and allocate resources to conduct efficient license application reviews